idaholab/moose/modules/solid_mechanics/doc/content/modules/solid_mechanics/1d_elastic_waves.md

 id=m_prob caption=Eigenvalues

 For this coarse mesh example, we were able to determine the first two
-$\omega$'s: 552.8 Hz and 789 Hz.
-Which are close to the theoretical result of 600 Hz and 800 Hz, and as the mesh is refined the results would converge on to the true solutions.
+$\omega$'s: 645.1 Hz and 855 Hz.
+Which are close to the theoretical result of 509 Hz and 763 Hz, and as the mesh is refined the results would converge on to the true solutions.
+The results are similar to the frequency response function as long as the sweeps are granular enough.
 The second mode is visualized in [mode2], and the outline of the undeformed state is shown in black.

 !media solid_mechanics/beam_mode_2.mp4 style=float:right;width:100%
 caption=Cantilever Beam: Mode 2 id=mode2

 ## Frequency Response Function